Machine Learning Trends To Impact Business in 2021-2022

 The demand of full-stack deep learning results in the creation of libraries and frameworks that help engineers to automate some shipment tasks (like the chitra project does) and education courses that help engineers to quickly adapt to new business needs (like open source fullstackdeeplearning projects).

-Trend #6: General Adversarial Networks (GAN)
+Trend #6: Generative Adversarial Networks (GAN)

 GAN technology is a way of producing stronger solutions for implementations such as differentiating between different kinds of images.
 Generative neural networks produce samples that must be checked by discriminative networks which toss out unwanted generated content.
 Similar to branches of government, General Adversarial Networks offer checks and balances to the process and increase accuracy and reliability.